mezis/mezis.github.com/_drafts/learning-part-1.md

 Which point in the funnel should we learn on?
 Checkouts (bookings) sounds like an obvious place to find "positive" training events: if \\(u\\) has booked
 \\(p\\), we'd want \\(\phi(u,q,p)\\) to be 1 for most values of \\(q\\).
-But we wouldn't be able to select good examples for \\(q\\).
-In other words, which are the properties the user chose _not_ to book?
-Sure, they probably viewed the listing page for other properties, but we'd need to be reasonably sure they chose not to book because of the property itself, not for some other reason (e.g. finding a place with the competition).
+But we wouldn't be able to select good examples for \\(q\\), because those would be the answer to "which are the properties the user chose _not_ to book?"
+Sure, they probably viewed the listing page for other properties, but we'd need to be reasonably sure they chose not to book because of the property itself, not for some other reason (e.g. they had made their choice already, and were just window shopping).

 Ultimately, we chose our focal point as the point of enquiry (this is where users ask the host to confirm availability, which is a preliminary step towards